fashn-logo

 Parameters

 Only the model image and product image are required.
-Other inputs are optional or situational.
+Other inputs are optional.

 Best Practices for Model Image